 Henta is a God fearer, follower of Yeshua (Jesus) and praise singer/songwriter/teacher/music minister, whose life’s purpose is to glorify HaShem and lift His name high in the earth; she does this through songs of worship and praise.
-Originally from England she now resides in the U.S..
+Originally from England she now resides in the U.S. at Anamchara Ministries & Monastery.
 She released an album called Beautiful Creation on November 3rd 2014, which marked the beginning of her journey into Christian worship music and ministry.
-She currently has a new CD of 20 new worship songs (donation basis) from Anamchara Ministries that HaShem (The LORD) has been giving her over the past couple of years as she has deepened her walk with Him as a God fearer.
+She currently has a Praise CD of 17 songs (donation basis) that HaShem (The LORD) has been giving her over the past couple of years as she has deepened her walk with Him as a God fearer.

 In January 2013, Henta moved to Anamchara Ministries & Monastery in South Cle Elum, WA.
 She moved there thinking it would be a temporary measure, as she had been forced to leave the cedar lodge she was renting in Roslyn WA, in somewhat of a hurry, due to an unexpected allergy to cedar.
 However, this was all part of God’s perfect plan to move her to the very place she needed to be in order to begin her Christian walk once more after a 20 year falling away.

 Nearly 7 years later, she remains at Anamchara Ministries & Monastery, which not only continues to be her home and place of work, but has also become the training ground for her worship and teaching ministry.